 The following are sections concerned with elder death cases.
-This is not intended to be an all-inclusive guide to death investigations.
+This is not intended to be an allinclusive guide to death investigations.
 In cases involving an obvious criminal agent of death, such as a gunshot injury, typical homicide investigation techniques would, of course, apply.
-The objective of these sections is to focus the reader on those situations which are both unique to elder homicide and often so subtle they escape detection as an unnatural or untimely death.
+The objective of these sections is to focus the reader on those situations which are in some respect unique to elder homicide but also have some aspect that might make identification of possible elder homicide difficult, such that they escape detection as an unnatural or untimely death.
 The first section is fundamentally a checklist designed to introduce basic considerations of elder homicide investigation.
 The following material includes research offered to give the investigator insight into the issues specific to "gray murders."